vistadataproject/nodeVISTA/osehraVISTA/README.md

           type: 'literal' },
 ```

 FMQL also runs as a service.
-See [fmql](/fmql) on how to setup the _fmqlServer.js_ for remote access to FMQL and its applications.
+Follow [fmql](/fmql) to setup the _fmqlServer.js_ for remote access to FMQL and its applications.

 __Suspend (pause) and Resume__: to temporarily suspend the VM, just call _vagrant suspend_ and resume with _vagrant resume_.

-## Developing Write-back

-See [Developing Writeback in osehraVISTA](https://github.com/vistadataproject/nodeVISTA/wiki/Developing-write-back-in-osehraVISTA) in the Wiki.